 Professional Liability Insurance

-- Errors/Negligence: You design a sensor meant to be used to monitor the emergency response system of an office building.
-The sensor you made malfunctions multiple times, resulting in physical injury.
-The company that hired you wants to sue your firm for negligence.
+- Errors/Negligence: You design a sensor meant to be used to monitor the emergency response system of a technology company’s office building.
+The sensor you made malfunctions multiple times, resulting in false alarms that disrupt work at the tech company.
+They sue your firm for the resulting damages.

 - Performance: Your firm is hired to help develop a new local power plant.
 Because of a paperwork mixup, your team misses a critical deadline to get plan approvals from the city.
-Plant construction is delayed by two weeks, costing the power company to hire another firm to make up for your uncompleted work.
+Plant construction is delayed, forcing the power company to hire another firm to make up for your uncompleted work.

 General Liability Insurance

 General liability insurance, or commercial general liability, can protect your business from lawsuits claiming property damage or bodily injury caused by your business or your employees.
 This is an important coverage for any business, as no matter how careful we are, accidents can happen and cause damage to others.
 The four types of coverage included in general liability insurance are: products & completed operations, property damage, bodily injury, and personal & advertising injury.